Spend less on utilities, more on mission.

 LCAN's technical staff assists non-profits, congregations and the occasional small business with cutting their carbon footprints and utility costs using some form of the following process, as makes sense for them:

-LCAN asks most clients to authorize us to enter their utility bills into the respected USDOE's Energy Star Portfolio Manager software to help us analyze and benchmark their use of gas, electricity, water, sewer and drainage services.
+LCAN asks most clients to authorize us to enter their utility bills into the respected USEPA's Energy Star Portfolio Manager software to help us analyze and benchmark their use of gas, electricity, water, sewer and drainage services.
 At minimum, we'll need a sample LG&E bill.
 We also look for any billing-classification or other errors (possibly yielding a windfall savings).
 Lastly, after Step 4, below, clients may be asked to authorize LCAN to receive digital copies of their utility bills for two years after recommendations have been implemented, so we can quantify effectiveness.

 LCAN's technical staff makes a site visit to look for savings opportunities, from site-specific no- and low-cost steps to larger, capital projects with reasonable returns-on-investment and payback periods.
 We ask clients to provide an escort to unlock doors, explain to staff why we're looking around, etc.